-Plymouth College of Art pays no bonuses so we have no return for mean and median bonus pay gap.
+At Plymouth College of Art we do not pay bonuses, and so we have no return for the mean and median bonus pay gaps.

-- rolling out a single pay spine across all academic and non-academic staff, standardising pay rates for hourly pay and salaried staff
+- rolled out a single pay spine across all academic and non-academic staff, standardising pay rates for hourly pay and salaried staff

-- adopting HERA job analysis on all job roles, apart from the Principal, to ensure robust grading and fair recompense for work completed
+- adopted HERA job analysis on all job roles, apart from the Principal, to ensure robust grading and fair recompense for work completed

-- taking into account UCEAs percentage cost of living increase, which had a greater impact on our lower paid staff, to maintain our commitment to providing a living wage
+- taken into account UCEAs percentage cost of living increase, which had a greater impact on our lower paid staff to maintain our commitment to providing a living wage

 Detailed information is available in the current Gender Pay Report.